What it was like inside Microsoft during the worst cyberattack in history

 At Microsoft we quickly mobilized more than 500 employees to work full time on every aspect of the attack.
 Other tech companies scrambled into action as well.
 Given the potential breadth of the incident, Microsoft CEO Satya Nadella convened a meeting each evening of our most senior security leaders to run through the day’s work, what we had learned, and what we needed to do next.

 It didn’t take long to appreciate the importance of effective technical teamwork across the industry and with the U.S. government.
 Engineers at SolarWinds, FireEye, and Microsoft immediately began working together.
 The teams at FireEye and Microsoft knew each other well, but SolarWinds was a smaller company dealing with a huge crisis, and the teams had to build trust quickly if they were to be effective.
 The SolarWinds engineers shared the source code for their update with the security teams at the other two companies, which revealed the source code of the malware itself.
-The technical teams in the U.S. government swung into fast action, especially at the National Security Agency (NSA), and the Cybersecurity and Infrastructure Security Agency (CISA) at the Department of Homeland Security.
+The technical teams in the U.S. government swung into fast action, especially at the National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA) at the Department of Homeland Security.

 The digital nature of software and the global reach of the internet quickly came into play.
-Like a door, they swing in both directions.
+Like a pendulum, they swing in both directions.
 The attackers had turned code into a weapon that was distributed globally through the internet via the SolarWinds update.
 But with the source code for the specific malware identified, we had a signature, like a digital fingerprint, that we could look for on desktop and server computers.
 FireEye published this signature for organizations around the world to access.

 At Microsoft, we added this signature in an update to our Windows Defender Antivirus program, which customers use to monitor, identify, and remove malware across an organization’s network and computers.